adoptium/blog.adoptium.net/content/blog/adoptium-reproducible-builds/index.md

 no side effects.
 For example ensuring changes to build scripts don't alter the JDK binary when they should not.
 A guaranteed way of assuring that such changes do not, is to leverage reproducible builds.
-Simply comparing the JDK binary output from before and after a build script change, and checking they are identical, proves the change has not had any un-forseen effect.
+Simply comparing the JDK binary output from before and after a build script change, and checking they are identical, proves the change has not had any unforeseen effect.

 ## The progress at Eclipse Adoptium to achieve Reproducible Builds